Skip to main content

 • feeling more frail or unwell

-• physical problems – disability, pain, trouble sleeping
+• having physical problems - disability, pain, trouble sleeping

-• the upheaval of moving into residential care
+• trying to cope with moving into residential care

 Find out about services for older people in their area, including: